Temple of Understanding: History

-In its early years, the organization convened large “Spiritual Summits” in Calcutta (1968) and Geneva (1970) bringing together religious and spiritual leaders of diverse traditions to engage in dialogue, and address problems of intolerance, injustice and religious persecution.
+In its early years, the organization convened large "Spiritual Summits" in Calcutta (1968) and Geneva (1970) bringing together religious and spiritual leaders of diverse traditions to engage in dialogue, and address problems of intolerance, injustice and religious persecution.
 This network was supported by a distinguished group of “Founding Friends” including Eleanor Roosevelt, U Thant, Pope John XXIII, and the XIVth Dalai Lama, among others.
 These gatherings included Spiritual Summit V (1975), the first interfaith conference held at the United Nations and the first time a woman, Mother Teresa, represented the Catholic Church.
 The TOU has maintained a strong presence at the United Nations, attending global conferences, organizing workshops, lectures and major events including hosting the 50th Anniversary Celebration of the UN in New York (1995).

-As of 2008, the Temple of Understanding had become a leading organization in the interfaith movement.
+By 2008 the Temple of Understanding had become a leading organization in the interfaith movement.

 Mission

-The mission of The Temple of Understanding is to achieve peaceful coexistence among individuals, communities and societies through interfaith education.
-TOU programs emphasize experiential knowledge and dialogue as a means of connecting people across a spectrum of religious communities to create a more just and peaceful world.
-TOU goals are to:
+The Temple of Understanding states that its mission is to achieve peaceful coexistence among individuals, communities and societies through interfaith education, with programs that emphasize experiential knowledge and dialogue as a means of connecting people across a spectrum of religious communities to create a more just and peaceful world.
+Its stated goals are to: